aminnairi/libsiren/README.md

 # libsiren

-Library of JavaScript functions for validation SIREN & SIRET Numbers for french entreprises.
+Library of JavaScript functions for validating SIREN & SIRET Numbers of french entreprises.

 ## Installation